✏️ Drawing

 Now, implementing user-friendly map drawing capabilities is daunting but not impossible.

-In this chapter you'll learn how to A) work with Google Maps' Drawing Library (and migrate to Terra Draw), and B) implement a custom, self-closing, freehand drawing tool.
+In this chapter you'll learn how to A) understand the concepts behind Google's Drawing Library, B) migrate to Terra Draw, and C) implement a custom, self-closing, freehand drawing tool.

-To use Google's Drawing Library (i.e. the google.maps.drawing.DrawingManager class), you'll first need to load this library as part of your initialization script :
+To use Google's Drawing Library (i.e. the google.maps.drawing.DrawingManager class), you first needed to load this library as part of your initialization script :

 <script